bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 A processor contains Module with an executor and a validator and Engine that uses module settings to handle data flow making it into streams.
 The data elements in a stream are assembled in partitions.
 A **partition** is a part of a data stream allocated for convenience in operation.
 Upon creation, every stream gets a name and a certain amount of partitions.
 The streams with many partitions allow handling the idea of **parallelism** properly.
 In such case, an engine divides existing partitions fairly among executors and it enables to scale the data processing.
 Partitions are also helpful in distributing processing load between several workers.

-The PSP modules perform **checkpoint** and, if the module has a **state**, stores the variables in a state.
+The PSP modules perform a **checkpoint** and, if the module has a **state**, stores the variables in a state.
 That fulfills the idea of Platform`s fault-tolerance.
-In case of the live datastream processing failure, the variables stored in the state are recovered and the module is restarted.
+In the case of the live data stream processing failure, the variables stored in the state are recovered and the module is restarted.

 The modules fulfill a **group** **checkpoint** conception.
 It means that all producers and consumers are bunched into a group and do a checkpoint automatically fixing the current state.
 This is the key idea of exactly-once processing.

 Thus, Stream Juggler Platform is a platform that enables high-throughput, fault-tolerant stream processing of live data streams.
 Data can be ingested from different sources like Kafka, or TCP sockets, and can be processed using complex algorithms.
-Finally, processed data can be pushed out to filesystems, external databases.
+Finally, processed data can be pushed out to file systems, external databases.

 .. figure:: _static/Overview1.png